climbingjs/london/README.md

 This is a regular meetup for JavaScript developers to go climbing while debating the finer points of asynchronous flow control.
 It takes place every Tuesday evening after work at [Buliding One](http://archclimbingwall.com/building-1/) at the Biscuit Factory in Bermondsey.

-Climbing costs £10 per visit or £20 for a one-off [introductory session](http://archclimbingwall.com/lessons/introduction-lesson/) (includes equiment hire and is recommended for beginners).
+Climbing costs £10 per visit or £20 for a one-off [introductory session](http://archclimbingwall.com/lessons/introduction-lesson/) - recommended for beginners.
+Fees include equiment hire.
+Free drop-in sessions for improvers are also run on the night.

-Beginners are more than welcome.
-If you have questions please visit the gitter chat room or open an [issue](./issues).
+If you have any questions please visit the gitter chat room or open an [issue](./issues).

 # Code of conduct